xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 NFT marketplaces are the place where people trade NFTs.
 You can list an NFT collection in your own developed marketplace, you can use a third-party marketplace such as OpenSea, or even list in your own and in multiple third-party marketplaces.

 OpenSea is the biggest NFTs marketplace but it only supports Polygon, Ethereum, and Solana NFTs for now.
-Also, almost every blockchain has its own marketplace supporting its own ecosystem projects.
+Also, almost every blockchain has its marketplace supporting its own ecosystem projects.

 Why would you list your NFT on a third party?
 Simple, more people will find your NFT.
 And some crazy people still trust more on a third-party marketplace than on a real dApp.
 It’s important to do some research and explore candidate marketplaces for listing your NFT.